backupbrew/switchbrew/SVC.md

 ## svcReadWriteRegister

-Read/write Tegra hardware registers with a hardcoded whitelist.
-Input address is physical-address.
+Read/write IO registers with a hardcoded whitelist.
+Input address is physical-address and must be aligned to 4.

-rw\_mask is 0 for reading and -1 for writing.
+rw\_mask is 0 for reading and 0xffffffff for writing.
+You can also write individual bits by using a mask value.

+You can only write to registers inside physical pages 0x70019000, 0x7001C000, 0x7001D000, and they all share the same whitelist.

 The whitelist is same for writing as for reading.